thomasgas/ctools_pipe/README.md

 **NOTE**: remember to load the IRFs in the ctools environment.
 Just download them from the webpage https://www.cta-observatory.org/science/cta-performance/ and **unpack the FITS version in the parent folder of the $CALDB folder** (visible from inside the environment).
 Other supported IRFs are those that can be downloaded from redmine.

-### what's inside
+## What's inside
-**1. simulation of background** to be saved and reused afterwards.
+### **1. simulation of background**
+Simulation of background to be saved and reused afterwards.
 The configuration file has to be prepared according to the job submitting system.
 ```
 python ctools_pipe.py --background background.yaml --jobs jobs*.yaml
 ```